 FACT: Pinot Grigio, a close relative of Pinot Noir, is the same wine as Pinot Gris.
 Both varietals come from the same darn grape.
 A fun fact, Pinot Grigio is actually a red grape.
 So why isn’t that wine red?
 Well, the color of a wine is determined by the peels.
 After the wine is pressed, where most all juice is white, red varietals are fermented with the skins to alter the color.
 This isn’t done with Pinot Grigio because of how it tastes.
 It tastes more like a white, so even though it has red skins, that step is skipped.

-While the wine steeps, dice one pound of pineapple and 8 ounces of strawberries.
+While the wine steeps, dice 8 ounces of strawberries and one pound of pineapple.
 I do a small dice so it is easier to eat the fruit while drinking.
 It’s basically salad, so this sangria is healthy!

 Strain out the wine by transferring it to a larger container, such as the pitcher you wish to serve it in.